The History of Ancient Graffiti Paints a Picture of Life in the Past

 According to legend, this ancient graffiti is a form of advertisement.
 Found in the ancient Greek city of Ephesus (located in modern day Turkey), it includes the drawing of a foot, a hand, a heart, and a number.
 Town guides claim that this is a unique advertisement that tells men the number of footsteps required to leave their heart with a local prostitute.

-At a burial site in the Southern Galilee region of Israel, archeologists have uncovered treasures of graffiti covering the walls of the tombs.
-Mostly written in Aramaic, the inscriptions include curses to potential grave robbers, spells, and well wishes from loved ones—such as “good luck on your resurrection,” and “”Take courage, Holy Parents of Pharcitae, udes adonitas — no one is immortal.”
+At a burial site in the Southern Galilee region of Israel, archaeologists have uncovered treasures of graffiti covering the walls of the tombs.
+Mostly written in Aramaic, the inscriptions include curses to potential grave robbers, spells, and well wishes from loved ones—such as “good luck on your resurrection,” and “Take courage, Holy Parents of Pharcitae, udes adonitas — no one is immortal.”
 There are also images of people, menorahs, and even a unique web-like design that resembles a Native American dream catcher.
-Archeologists speculate that these web-like engravings may have been designed to keep evil spirits out or the spirits of the dead in, as most are found at archways within the tombs.
-The graffiti above reads “The one who is buried in this (place) is Shim on, the son of Yohanan – and on oath, whoever shall open upon him shall die of an unfortunate end.” [http://admirableness3.rssing.com/chan-1610891/all_p167.html]

-Found near Rome, Italy, this graffiti was created around 200 AD and is the earliest known image of Jesus Christ.
-The purpose of the graffiti was to insult and mock Christians, since Jesus is represented here with the body of a man and the head of a Donkey.
+The earliest known image of Jesus Christ, from around 200 AD, is located near Rome, Italy.
+The purpose of the graffiti was to mock Christians.
+The graffiti represents Jesus with the body of a man and the head of a Donkey.
 The graffiti also includes a Roman soldier with his left hand in the air as if he is praying to the crucified Jesus.
 The Greek inscription reads “Αλεξαμενος ϲεβετε θεον. ϲεβετε” which means “Alexamenos worships his God.”

-Graffiti was also used as a form of worship in ancient times, as this image from the Mut Temple in Egypt shows.
-Archeologists found this standing figure of the goddess Ma’at, who can be identified by the feather on her head.
+People utilized graffiti as a form of worship in ancient times.
+One example is this image from the Mut Temple in Egypt.
+Archaeologists found this standing figure of the goddess Ma’at, who can be identified by the feather on her head.
 Next to the goddess, a figure kneels with hands raised in adoration and praise.
-Ma’am was an ancient Egyptian goddess of justice, truth, and law.
+Ma’at was an ancient Egyptian goddess of justice, truth, and law.